 Rain in Japanese Art

-Ukiyo-e or traditional woodblock paintings primarily originated in the Edo era.
-Rain was a reoccurring subject for many Ukiyo-e artists around the 19th century, and the artists developed a variety of specialized techniques to depict different types of rain.
+Ukiyo-e or traditional woodblock printing primarily originated in the Edo period.
+Rain was a reoccurring subject for many ukiyo-e artists around the 19th century, and the artists developed a variety of specialized techniques to depict different types of rain.
 These highly detailed works evoked a bittersweet sense of nostalgia and serenity.
 While many artists contributed to this incredible collection of works, here are some noteworthy artists.

 Utagawa Hiroshige, Sudden Shower over Shin-Ōhashi Bridge and Atake (Ōhashi Atake no yūdachi), c.
 1857, The Metropolitan Museum of Art, New York, NY, USA.